artingill/data-science/README.md

 # data-science
-A collection of data science projects
+A collection of data science projects to showcase proficiency.